userbradley/documentation.breadnet.co.uk/docs/kubernetes/k3s/things-taking-too-long-to-delete.md

 ---
-title: Things taking too long to delete
+title: Things taking too long to delete kubectl
 ---

-# Things taking too long to delete
+# Things taking too long to delete kubectl

-Sometimes a _insert thing_ will take ages to delete
+Sometimes an _insert thing_ will take ages to delete

 ## Edit the resource